About this program

-Environmental flows, also known as instream flows, or instream flow needs, describes the quantity, timing and quality of water flow required to sustain freshwater ecosystems and the human livelihoods and well-being that depend on these ecosystems.
+Environmental flows (also known as instream flows, or instream flow needs) describes the quantity, timing and quality of water flow required to sustain freshwater ecosystems, including fish populations as well as the human livelihoods that depend on these freshwater ecosystems.

 - supports water management studies as needed to comply with provincial and federal laws